MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 # required metadata

-title: FAQs for Azure Information Protection app for iOS & Android
-description:
-keywords: Some frequently asked questions to help you use the Azure Information Protection app for iOS and Android
+title: FAQs for Azure Information Protection app for iOS & Android description:Some frequently asked questions to help you use the Azure Information Protection app for iOS and Android
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin